 ormake run

-As Slack user, you just have to send a private message to the bot user/app containing the command to execute.
+As a Slack user, you just need to send a private message to the bot user/app containing the command to execute.

-Note: You have to invite the bot into the channel to be able to handle commands.
+Note: You must invite the bot into the channel to be able to handle commands.

 The help

-command just prints a list of all available commands of this bot.
+command prints a list of all available commands for this bot.

 With help *command*